Old Schoolhouse Exterior Renovation

 I'd like to tile the floor, preferably in a Victorian style pattern.

-6. Proposed changes to verandah
+11. Proposed changes to the verandah

-7. Proposed changes to verandah
+12. Proposed changes to the verandah

 The roof skin is double-overlapped galvanized corrugated iron ("Lysaght ORB Galvanized Tinned" sheets) which appears to have many more years left in it, with some minor maintenance.
 The roof has been painted at least twice.
 The trademarks are visible on the underside but are mirror images, i.e. reversed as seen in image 8.